Careers for the Common Good

 - Craig's List-- Website is an online community based on cities - has everything including job listings to housing to selling & buying items to personals.

-- Volunteer Center of Sonoma County-- Local volunteer center - has few job listings but lots of connections to local non-profits.
+- Volunteer Center of Sonoma County-- Local volunteer center - has lots of connections to local non-profits.
 Also offers many training opportunities on topics related to nonprofits.

 More websites with California job postings:

 - Opportunity Nocs-- A leading source of nonprofit jobs and career opportunities.

 - Idealist-- The most comprehensive web site for working in the non-profit fields: nationwide job listings, tips on resumes, interview ideas, and other career information.

 - Nonprofit Oyster-- Offers a venue for employers to post low-cost high-functionality nonprofit-related job listings, and for jobseekers to post their resume online for employers to find.

 Other websites with Non Profit job postings and resources:

 - Charity Channel-- Charity Channel is a resource that connects you to your nonprofit colleagues across town, across the country, and around the world.